markbucko12341/esx-holdupall/README.md

 DROP IN TO RESOURCE FOLDER

-ADD THIS TO SERVER.CFG    start esx_holdup
+ADD THIS TO SERVER.CFG   ----start esx_holdup----

 restart and thats it look on you map for small gray guns